Unifying incidence and prevalence under a time-varying general branching process: Model and theoretical results

 \subsection{Cumulative incidence and prevalence}

 We will now derive integral equations for cumulative incidence and prevalence under this model.
-To this end, we study the statistic
+To this end, we study the stochastic process recalling that $\tau$ is the infection time of the index case.
+For the given random characteristic \eqref{eq:cinc}, $Z(t,\tau)$ counts the number of infections occurred by time $t$ and for \eqref{eq:prev} the number of infected individuals at time $t$, respectively.
+Our goal is to derive an equation for the expectation of $Z(t,\tau)$, covering both cases.

-recalling that $\tau$ is the infection time of the index case.
-For $t<\tau$, we set $Z(t,\tau) \eqdefl 0$ for completeness.
-For the given random characteristic \eqref{eq:cinc}, $Z(t,\tau)$ tallies the number of infections occurred by time $t$ and for \eqref{eq:prev} the number of infected individuals at time $t$, respectively.
-Our goal is to derive an equation for the expectation of $Z(t,\tau)$.
+Before embarking on the derivation of the equation governing $\E[Z(t,\tau)]$, we shall first introduce technical assumptions ensuring $\E[Z(t,\tau)]<\infty$, which a fortiori guarantees that $Z(t,\tau)$ is finite with probability one, a property known as \emph{regularity} in the branching process literature \cite{sevastjanov-1967}.
+Regarding $N^\tau(\cdot)$, we write